 5. Graduation and work front

-After acquiring a degree in maths and physics in 1900 from the prestigious Polytechnic Academy of Zurich, – a Swiss city, he unsuccessfully tried for a teaching job.
+After acquiring a degree in maths and physics in 1900 from the prestigious Polytechnic Academy of Zurich, – a Swiss city, he was unsuccessful in landing a teaching job.
 He took up a job at the Patent Office in Bern, where he looked and examined other inventions.
 Along with his regular job, he worked on his discoveries and found many important things that became the stepping stones in physics.
-He was the director of a new research institute in Berlin in 1914.
+He became the director of a new research institute in Berlin in 1914.

 6. Einstein as a scientist and Nobel laureate

-Einstein’s exceptional discoveries include the Theory of Special Relativity, Theory of General Relativity, Photoelectric Effect, and the Unified Field Theory.
+Einstein’s exceptional discoveries include the Theory of Special Relativity, Theory of General Relativity, Photoelectric EffectiXA phenomenon in which electrons (charged particles) are emitted from a material’s surface in response to incident light. , and the Unified Field Theory.
 Einstein was honored with the Nobel Prize in Physics in 1921 for his “Theory of Photoelectric Effect”.
-His contribution to physics is immense – his theories of general and special relativity are of great importance (2).
+His immense contribution to Physics included his Theories of General and Special Relativity that are of great importance (2).

 7. Einstein’s contribution to physics

-Einsteins Theory of Special Relativity led to the concept of space-time, which is the basis for understanding the Universe more closely.
-The existence of black holes was first affirmed and explained in the Theory of General Relativity.
+Einstein’s Theory of Special Relativity led to the concept of space-time, which is the basis for understanding the universe more closely.
+The existence of black holesiXA region with intense gravitational pull formed in space due to the collapse of massive stars. was first affirmed and explained in the Theory of General Relativity.
 His contribution to physics, space, and energy laid the foundation for many generations of scientists to come (3).

 After publishing his Theory of Relativity and predicting a solar eclipse’s effects, Einstein became very famous.
 According to Einstein, the way people understood gravity was wrong, and he worked on a new theory to prove it.
 Later he was able to test it during a solar eclipse and was proved right.